GoogleChrome/web.dev/src/site/content/en/fast/lazy-loading-problems/index.md

-To achieve this same effect using scroll event handling code, simply adjust your `getBoundingClientRect` check to include a buffer, and you'll get the same effect in browsers that don't support intersection observer.
+To achieve this same effect using scroll event handling code, simply adjust your `getBoundingClientRect` check to include a buffer, and you'll get the same effect in browsers that don't support Intersection Observer.

 ## Layout shifting and placeholders {: #wrong-layout-shifting }